 'You didn't take much, did you?', she asked, addressing his luggage.

-'Can I ask you a favor?' she asked casually.
+'Can I ask you a favor?' she asked then.

-'Am I gonna regret it ever since?', he smirked.
+'Am I gonna regret it ever since?', he smirked, using the opportunity to lighten the mood.
 'Wait, stupid question, do I keep my right of a death wish at least?
 You're playing The Clash on my funeral.'

-'You want me to come see The Blonde with you, that's your favor?' he inquired, rubbing his eyes, trying not to burst into laughter again.
+'You want me to come see The Blonde with you, that's your favor?' he inquired, rubbing his temples, trying not to burst into laughter again.

-Late next evening Jess got on a plane to Pakistan.
-Back then, he never imagined it would be no sooner than two years later that he would get on the same plane again, only this time, on his way back.
+Late next evening Jess got on a plane to Islamabad.
+Back then, he never imagined it would be no sooner than two years later that he would get on that same plane, only this time, on his way back.